latex3/tagging-project/documentation/wtpdf/fulldoc.md

 is still in beta and probably not tested with JAWS at all) it provides a usable reading and for JAWS users is likely to be much more convenient than switching to NVDA to read PDF files.

+Note that this reading is based on default JAWS settings with almost no customisation as we have little experience in using JAWS compared to NVDA.

 ## Listening to ChatGPT's interpretation of the untagged document {#chatgpt}